onurkaymak/FlokAPI/README.md

  * 08:30 - WIP capstone proposal.

  * 09:00 - Working on back end API structure, using a Miro board. (https://miro.com)

+ * 09:13 - Working on database schema, using SQL designer. (https://sql.toad.cz/)

+ * 09:32 - Created the database schema, pushing the schema on repo.
 ```